-Based off Paddack’s grades and slash lines, the guy never (well, let’s say very rarely) walks hitters.
+Based on Paddack’s grades and slash lines, the guy never (well, let’s say very rarely) walks hitters.
 He threw 90 innings last year; he had 120 strikeouts to only 8 walks.
 He also only gave up 66 hits, four of which were home runs.
-A pitcher that limits walks and hits, doesn’t give up home runs, and gets strikeouts is a quality pitcher to have.
+A pitcher that limits walks and hits doesn’t give up home runs, and gets strikeouts is a quality pitcher to have.

 Obviously, I really like Paddack.
-I think, as it stands, he’s one of the best bets in the minors to be a solid major league pitcher.
-I really like his chance to hit his mid rotation upside, with a chance to be more depending on breaking ball development and the defense behind him.
+As it stands, he’s one of the best bets in the minors to be a solid major league pitcher.
+I really like his chance to hit his mid-rotation upside, with a chance to be more depending on breaking ball development and the defense behind him.

 Considering the price levels he is already at, I may buy a base hoping for a big first start or two.
 I wouldn’t want to sink a big investment in him, though.
 I like the player but don’t love the investment opportunity.

 Previously on SlabStox: We All Want 1st Bowmans, but Is There Potential in 2nd Bowmans?